oneryalcin/london-stations/README.md

 # Notes:
 Google Maps API KEY is secured for [live app](http://185.137.92.115:8000) and the one in github is also secured and can only work from `http://127.0.0.1:5500` (VSCODE live server).
 If you download and you receive an error on Map screen either use VSCODE live server and run on port `5500` or use your Google Maps API key.

+Also note that for some reason, zooming works perfect on bigger devices and on PC/MAC, however in small devices auto doesn't work.
+This needs to be checked.

 Mehmet Oner Yalcin